-A collaborative effort of the International Education Center (IEC), the GCSU International Club, and the Office of University Advancement - the International Dinner invites guests to enjoy a wide selection of authentic dishes from around the world created from traditional recipes and ingredients, plus a full evening of cultural presentations and performances by the students of the Georgia College International Club.
-Throughout the evening, guests also learn information and updates about the university's important international activities and global engagement initiatives.
+A collaborative effort of the International Education Center (IEC), the GCSU International Club, and the Office of University Advancement - the International Dinner invites guests to enjoy a wide selection of authentic dishes from around the world created from traditional recipes, plus a full evening of cultural presentations and performances by the students of the International Club.
+Throughout the evening, guests also learn information and updates about the university's important international and global engagement initiatives.